-Teach about Europe to Asia trade routes with a GAME!
-Perfect for both homeschooling settings and for classrooms, Marco Polo’s Silk Road Game provides children with an entertaining way of learning about Marco Polo, ancient civilizations and historical trade routes, and the difficulties and dangers travelers would have faced along the way.
+Perfect for both homeschooling settings and for classrooms, the Marco Polo Silk Road game provides children with an entertaining way of learning about Marco Polo, ancient civilizations and historical trade routes, and the difficulties and dangers travelers would have faced along the way.

 If you decide to implement the hands-on alternatives (fabric scraps to represent silk and raisins or another small food for the required “food” allowance, for example) your kids will beg to play some more!
 It is fun for young children and older children alike.